Factsheet: Paying for services with direct payments

 Paying a care home for respite or a short break

-If your social care needs assessment finds that short breaks could meet your care and support needs, you can use direct payments to buy short stays in residential care homes.
-This means you can arrange the short breaks as and when you need them.
-This might be to give you and your carer a break or rest from your normal arrangements.
-Your social care worker will help you find a home that suits you.
+You can use direct payments to buy short stays in residential care homes.
+This means you can arrange short breaks as and when you need them.
+This might be to give you or your carer a break from your normal arrangements.
+Your social care worker will help you find a place that suits you.

-If you choose to use direct payments to buy short breaks we will send you a form called an ‘Individual service agreement’.
+If you use direct payments to buy short breaks, we will send you a form called an ‘individual service agreement’.
 You must sign and return this form to say that you will use the money in the right way.

-When you feel that you need a break you can contact the home you have chosen and book a stay.
+If you feel that you need a break, you can contact your chosen care home and book a stay.
 It is important to agree how much the break will cost and make sure you are clear about any terms and conditions that apply.
-For example, most residential care homes will still charge you for your stay if you cancel your booking at short notice (which usually means within 24 hours).
+Most care homes will still charge you for your stay if you cancel at short notice (usually within 24 hours).

-You will be responsible for paying for your stay.
-When you have paid you should ask the care home to give you a receipt so that you can keep a record of the payment.
+You are responsible for paying for your stay.
+When you pay, ask for a receipt so that you have a record of the payment.

-You can use your direct payment account to make the payment.
-Once you have done this you just need to call or email the direct payments monitoring team who will check your account.
-If another respite payment is available this will be made into the direct payment account.
+You can use your direct payment account to pay the bill.
+Once you have paid, you need to call or email the direct payments monitoring team who will check your account.
+If another respite payment is available, this will be made into the direct payment account.

 More information